JKariithi/afyaBand/README.md

 # AFYA BAND

-An affordable wristband that continuously monitors your blood pressure and heart rate, providing real-time health insights to help prevent serious complications
+An affordable wristband that continuously monitors your blood pressure and heart rate, providing real-time health insights to help prevent serious complications.

 ## Project Overview